Choke (electronics): Audio frequency choke

-Some car audio hobbyists use choke coils with car audio systems (specifically in the wiring for a subwoofer, to remove high frequencies from the amplified signal).
+Some car audio hobbyists use choke coils with automobile audio systems (specifically in the wiring of a subwoofer, to remove high frequencies from the amplified signal).

 Radio frequency choke

 Radio frequency chokes (RFC) often have iron powder or ferrite cores which increases inductance and overall operation.
 They are often wound in complex patterns (basket winding) to reduce self-capacitance and proximity effect losses.
 Chokes for even higher frequencies have non-magnetic cores and low inductance.

 A modern form of choke used for eliminating digital RF noise from lines is the ferrite bead, a cylindrical or torus-shaped core of ferrite slipped over a wire.
 These are often seen on computer cables.
-A typical RF choke value could be 2 millihenries.